Brown Sugar & Toffee Sourdough Discard Cookies

 • Toffee Bits: The best part!
 The recipe calls for 1 cup, but make to sure to measure with your heart 🙂

-• If you love sweet and salty, topping these cookies with a light sprinkle of flaky sea salt makes them extra delicious.
+4. Variations: Feel free to experiment with different flavors.
+Adding in chopped pecans or using dark chocolate chips would be delicious.
+If you love sweet and salty, topping the cookies with a light sprinkle of flaky sea salt is also delicious!

 Step by Step Instructions